-Occidental's midstream and marketing PP&E is depreciated over the estimated useful lives of the assets, using either the unit-of-production or straight-line method.
+Occidental's midstream and marketing PP&E is depreciated over the estimated useful lives of the assets, which range from 3 years to 40 years, using the straight-line method.

 Occidental performs impairment tests on its midstream and marketing assets whenever events or changes in circumstances lead to a reduction in the estimated useful lives or estimated future cash flows that would indicate that the carrying amount may not be recoverable, or when management's plans change with respect to those assets.
 Any impairment loss would be calculated as the excess of the asset's net book value over its estimated fair value.